The Ultimate WordPress Multisite Domain Mapping Guide

 When you’re first activating a Multisite network, you can select if your subsites will use sub-domains or sub-directories.
-Do note that you cannot change this later.
+Please make a note that you cannot change this later.

 Now, having a sub-domain or sub-directory URL is acceptable for most use cases.

-Domain Mapping is the process of assigning multisite network subsites a specific, unique domain name.
+WordPress Multisite Domain Mapping assigns the network’s subsites a specific, unique domain name.